selenozkan/cinema-ticket-booking/README.md

    python main.py
    ```

-After a successful purchase, a `ticket.pdf` file will be generated.
+3. After a successful purchase of cinema ticket, a `ticket.pdf` file will be generated.

 ---